 "It’s an incredible honour that The Irishman has been selected" - Martin Scorsese Photo: Niko Tavernise/Netflix

-Film at Lincoln Center announced this afternoon that the world premiere of Martin Scorsese's The Irishman, based on Charles Brandt’s nonfiction book I Heard You Paint Houses, starring Robert De Niro, Al Pacino, Joe Pesci, and Frank Sheeran is the Opening Night Gala selection of the 57th New York Film Festival.
+Film at Lincoln Center announced this afternoon that the world premiere of Martin Scorsese's The Irishman, based on Charles Brandt’s nonfiction book I Heard You Paint Houses, starring Robert De Niro, Al Pacino and Joe Pesci is the Opening Night Gala selection of the 57th New York Film Festival.

 “The Irishman is so many things: rich, funny, troubling, entertaining and, like all great movies, absolutely singular,” said New York Film Festival Director and Selection Committee Chair Kent Jones.
 “It’s the work of masters, made with a command of the art of cinema that I’ve seen very rarely in my lifetime, and it plays out at a level of subtlety and human intimacy that truly stunned me.
 All I can say is that the minute it was over my immediate reaction was that I wanted to watch it all over again.”